 Recent FMCSA data shows Pennsylvania has an OOS catch rate of < 85%.
-This report is specific to inspections on imminent hazard/unfit-unsat carriers and identifies that Pennsylvania only identified one (25%) out of four carriers in this category.
-Of the three-remaining unidentified carriers, two were found to be classified as chameleon carriers; one of which was correctly identified and placed out of service at the time of the inspection.
+This report is specific to inspections on imminent hazard/unfit-unsat carriers and identifies that Pennsylvania only identified four (80%) out of five carriers in this category.
+Our records indicate that the correct percentage is 100%.